markCwatson/autocortext/README.md

 ## Pinecone

 To create vector embeddings from TXT docs, place them in the `/scripts/convert/text` folder, run the app in the local/dev environment, and go to the `http://localhost:3000/dashboard/embed` page.
-If you have the required access, you'll see "CReate index and embeddings" button.
+If you have the required access, you'll see "Create index and embeddings" button.
 When you click this button, the text files will be taken from the `/scripts/convert/text` folder, used to create vector embeddings, and uploaded to Pinecone.
 When done, move the text file(s) into the `/scripts/convert/completed` folder so it is not upserted to Pinecone again.

 Pinecone is eventually consistent, so there can be a delay before your upserted vectors are available to query.
 Use the describe_index_stats operation to check if the current vector count matches the number of vectors you upserted: